-Planet Earth is an important part of who we our as human beings.
-As Carl Segan once said, "it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known."
-It is our innate responsibility to protect and preserve our tiny speck in this ever expanding universe.
-Solving CPCESU's problem with their current workflow and project management system would give them the ability to work on projects themselves instead of trying to find lost data.
-By building Summit for the CPCESU we can support their passion for the preservation and protection out here in the southwest United States.
+Our environment is an important part of who we are as human beings.
+As Carl Sagan once said, "it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known."
+It is our innate responsibility to protect and preserve the Earth.
+Solving CPCESU's problem with their current workflow and project management system would give them the ability to focus their time and effort on more pertinent matters instead of trying to find lost data.
+By building Summit for the CPCESU, we can support their passion for the preservation and protection of the Southwestern United States.